 Mental Health Association of San Francisco- Peer-Run Warm Line: 1-855-845-7415 The Peer-Run Warm Line is a toll-free, non-emergency resource for all residents of California seeking emotional support.
 The Peer-Run Warm Line provides assistance via phone and web chat on a nondiscriminatory basis to anyone in need.
 Some concerns callers share are challenged with interpersonal relationships, anxiety, panic, depression, finance, and alcohol and drug use.
 California residents may also receive support online through the Warm Line Chat at the following link: https://www.mentalhealthsf.org Available 24 hours, 7 days a week.
 Phone: 1-855-845-7415 or use the Warm Line Chat at the following link: www.mentalhealthsf.org

-Caring Choices-Camp Fire Resilience Therapy- **COVID-19 Update: Due to COVID-19 this service is only offered through teleconferencing.** Provides up to eight free sessions of therapeutic counseling.
-Counseling is offered to individuals through teleconferencing.
-Open to individuals impacted by the Camp Fire.
-Call for appointment or submit an interest form online for follow-up with Caring Choices.
-Form accessed here: www.caring-choices.org/camp-fire-resilience-therapy.html Phone: 1-866-703-3873
+Caring Choices-Camp Fire Resilience Therapy- **COVID-19 Update: Due to COVID-19, everyone attending an appointment must wear a mask and pass a temperature screening.** Provides free sessions of therapeutic counseling.
+Counseling is offered to individuals through teleconferencing and face-to-face sessions.
+Open to individuals impacted by the Camp Fire ages 18 and over.
+Currently, all new clients will be added to waitlist and will be contacted when slots are available.
+In-person therapy is offered in Chico.
+Teleconferencing therapy services available Statewide.
+Available Monday-Friday: 8am-5pm.
+Call for an appointment or submit an interest form online for follow-up with Caring Choices.
+Form accessed here: www.caring-choices.org/camp-fire-resilience-therapy.html Phone: 1-866-703-3873.

 Haley Music Therapy– **COVID-19 Update- Haley Music Therapy is now offering services via Telehealth.** Offering music therapy for Camp Fire survivors and helpers impacted by the fire.
 Music therapy offers a non-invasive method to assist with processing emotions, trauma, and stress through the use of instruments, guided meditation, songwriting, and relaxation.
 No experience is required, open to all ages.
 Due to the developing nature of this program, space may be limited.
 Please contact for more information or to schedule a session.
 Contact Erin either by phone 530-228-3483, available Monday – Friday 9am-5pm or email at email@example.com.
 More information is available at haleymusictherapy.com